Our latest on Code Fellows

 10/29/2020Continue Reading →

 Career centers and workforce development grants are a key resource for unemployed/underemployed workers looking to re-skill.
 Around 12 million people have contacted their local career centers this year, which is 8.5 million more than in 2019.
 Federal programs like WIOA (the Workforce Innovation and Opportunity Act), the CARES act, and even initiatives run by your city or state can make it possible to attend a bootcamp tuition-free!
-But these programs can be difficult to navigate, so we did the legwork for you – read our guide to finding a workforce development grant for bootcamp below.
+But these programs can be difficult to navigate, so we did the legwork for you – read our guide to finding a workforce development grant for bootcamp in 2021.

 First, let’s break down some of the jargon that can make these programs seem out of reach to you:Continue Reading →